mapme-initiative/mapme.biodiversity/paper/paper.md

 # Summary

 The \texttt{mapme.biodiversity} \texttt{R} package provides an open and reproducible framework for computing biodiversity-related indicators from multiple global geospatial datasets.
 It streamlines access, preprocessing, and analysis of spatial data to produce standardized, area-based metrics that can be used for conservation monitoring, policy evaluation, and research.
-The package integrates established R tools for spatial data handling and parallel processing, supports both local and cloud-based workflows, and allows users to extend functionality with new datasets and indicators.
+The package integrates existing R tools for spatial data handling and parallel processing, supports both local and cloud-based workflows, and allows users to extend functionality with new datasets and indicators.
 By enabling reproducible and scalable analyses across diverse regions and themes, \texttt{mapme.biodiversity} helps bridge the gap between raw geospatial information and decision-relevant biodiversity indicators.

 # Statement of need